SMU vs. Tulsa NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

+- SMU has combined with its opponents to score more than 62.5 points in five of 10 games this season.

-- SMU and its opponents have gone over the current 62-point total in six of 10 games (60%) this season.
+- Tulsa and its opponents have combined to score more than 62.5 points in three of 10 games this season.

-- So far this season, 30% of Tulsa's games (3/10) have had more combined points than Saturday's total of 62.

-- The combined points per game average of the two teams, 64.5, is 2.5 points greater than Saturday's over/under.

-- The 55 combined points per game that these two squads have allowed this season are seven fewer than the 62 total in this contest.
+- Saturday's over/under is two points lower than the two team's combined 64.5 points per game average.

+- This contest's over/under is 7.5 points greater than the 55 these two squads combine to surrender per game this season.

-- The average total in Mustangs games this season is 66, four points above Saturday's total of 62.
+- Mustangs games this season feature an average total of 66 points, a number 3.5 points higher than Saturday's over/under.

-- The 62 over/under in this game is 6.6 points above the 55.4 average total in Golden Hurricane games this season.
+- The 55.4 PPG average total in Golden Hurricane games this season is 7.1 points fewer than this game's over/under.

 SMU Stats and Trends

-- SMU has five wins against the spread in 11 games this season.

-- The Mustangs are 4-2 ATS when favored by 6.5 points or more this season.
+- The Mustangs have been favored by 6.5 points or more six times this season and are 4-2 ATS in those games.

-- SMU's games this year have gone over the point total five times in 10 opportunities (50%).

-- SMU is 5-3 against the spread and 8-1 overall in games when it scores more than 27.1 points.

-- The Mustangs average 471.5 yards per game, 93.4 more yards than the 378.1 the Golden Hurricane give up per matchup.
+- The Mustangs rack up 471.5 yards per game, 93.4 more yards than the 378.1 the Golden Hurricane allow per contest.

 - Find the latest spread and moneyline odds for SMU at SISportsbook.